Stony Brook Arena

-Island Federal Credit Union Arena, commonly referred to as Island Federal Arena, is a 4,000-seat multi-purpose arena in Stony Brook, New York.
+Stony Brook Arena is a 4,000-seat multi-purpose arena in Stony Brook, New York.
 It is the home of the Stony Brook Seawolves men's and women's basketball teams.

 Originally built in 1990 as the Stony Brook University Arena, it underwent a $21.1 million renovation in 2012–14.
 Naming rights were sold to a regional credit union, Island Federal Credit Union.
+From 2014 to 2024, it was known as Island Federal Arena (officially Island Federal Credit Union Arena).
 The Island Federal Arena has hosted the America East Conference men's basketball tournament finals in 2012 and 2016, as well as the NBA G League Finals in 2019.

 It contains four scoreboards and two video boards, plus four luxury suites with 16 seats each.
-It is also used for concerts, trade shows, conventions, graduations and other special events.
+It is also used for concerts, trade shows, conventions, graduations, and other special events.